DBT: Dialectical Behavioural Therapy

 There is no set timeline for DBT and people may not move through the stages of DBT in a linear way.

-Skills only DBT may take 6 to 12 months, depending on whether you'd like to complete one or two cycles of skills training.
+Skills only DBT may take 9-18 months, depending on whether you'd like to complete one or two cycles of skills training.
 Our DBT group runs for 30 weeks over about nine months.

-Full program DBT usually involves an initial commitment of 12 months.
-A number of clients choose to continue 1:1 beyond this date, to continue working on building lives that feel meaningful and enjoyable and worth living.
+Full program DBT usually involves an initial commitment of 12 months (e.g. 46 x 1:1 sessions plus 30 x skills group sessions).
+A number of clients choose to continue 1:1 beyond completing their skills training, to continue working on building lives that feel meaningful and enjoyable and worth living.

 Can DBT help with PTSD/ C-PTSD/ Trauma?

-Unfortunately, it is common for people who need DBT to have also experienced serious, traumatic events in their lives.
+It is common for people who need DBT to have also experienced serious, traumatic events in their lives.
 In some cases, you might also be experiencing symptoms of Post Traumatic Stress Disorder (PTSD/ CPTSD).
-If this is the case, we can use a specialist form of DBT, called DBT-PE, which will help you safely work through your traumatic experiences and reclaim your life.
-Trauma work happens after we have helped you find stability - in stage 2 of DBT.
+If this is the case, we can use a specialist form of DBT, which will help you safely work through your traumatic experiences and reclaim your life.

 How do I get started?